croservices/cro/docs/cro-tool.md

 one endpoint, then that one will be used by default.
 Otherwise, the ambiguity will be whined about.

-To re-generate the code for an existing link, do:
+To regenerate the code for an existing link, do:

     cro link code <from-service-id> <to-service-id> [<to-endpoint-id>]